-- 1. The standards in Section 4.04.00 apply to land use and land development within the TVC Overlay Zone regardless of zoning designations, except as specifically provided. - 2.
+- 1. The standards in this subsection apply to land use and land development within the TVC Overlay Zone regardless of zoning designations, except as specifically provided. - 2.
 The provisions of the remainder of this Code apply except where modified by this TVC Overlay Zone, by the PTV, PCS, or PRW zoning districts, or by the St. Lucie County Comprehensive Plan.